Netherlands in the Junior Eurovision Song Contest 2017: Preparations

-Together Max Mies (born 6 January 2003), Jannes Heuvelmans (born 4 April 2003), Niels Schlimback (born 12 April 2005) and Ian Kuyper (born 4 April 2004) make Fource.
-Their song, "Love Me", was revealed on 6 October.

 At Junior Eurovision

 During the opening ceremony and the running order draw which both took place on 20 November 2017, the Netherlands was drawn to perform in position 3 on 26 November 2017, following Poland and preceding Armenia.

 Voting

 The Netherlands was ninth after the jury vote with a total of 44 points.
 The Netherlands however were tops with the online voting with 112 points.
 They finished fourth overall with a total of 156 points: their best JESC finish since 2011.

 Thijs Schlimback, older brother of Fource member Niels Schlimback, was the spokesperson declaring the results of the Dutch jury.